Delta-Sigma/urdu/index.md

 ### Dictionary Troubleshooting: What to do if you can't find a word or an idiom using any of the above?
 - Try removing suffixes and prefixes.
 - Try singular forms.
-- Try translating from Arabic/Persian/etc. A lot of Urdu literature uses Arabic or Farsi expressions.
-Try translating from Arabic or Farsi to get an idea of the meaning.
+- Try translating from Arabic/Persian/etc. A lot of Urdu literature uses Arabic or Persian expressions.
+Try translating from Arabic or Persian to get an idea of the meaning.
 It's not perfect.
 But I found it to work at times.

 Translating **to** Arabic or Persian also gives a nice word that is perfectly usable in Urdu. e.g. Google's Translator from 'cute' gives 'دلفریب' in Persian.
 But only gives 'پیارا/پیاری' in Urdu.
 Noob